Frank Cammuso: Graphic novels and comics

 Cammuso has created several graphic novel series for children, including Knights of the Lunch Table (Scholastic Books) and The Misadventures of Salem Hyde (Amulet Books).
 The graphic novel Max Hamm Fairy Tale Detective, which Cammuso wrote and illustrated, was described by one reviewer as "one of the cleverest parodies of private eyes I've ever read" and spawned several sequels.
 Cammuso has twice been nominated for the prestigious Eisner Award, for the first Max Hamm title (2005) and for Ottos' Backwards Day (2014).

 In 2018, Cammuso partnered with Hart Seely, Tom Peyer, and Jamal Igle, to launch Ahoy Comics, whose lineup includes Captain Ginger (a spaceship crewed by cats) and Edgar Allen Poe's Snifter of Terror.
 In April 2019 Ahoy announced a new series, Second Coming, about "the satirical adventures of Jesus and his superhero roommate."
 The series, written by Mark Russell and drawn by Richard Pace, was originally set to be published by DC Vertigo but the company dropped it following online criticism from conservative groups and a petition on CitizenGo.

 Humor writing

 Cammuso's humor writing has been featured by The New Yorker, NPR, the New York Times, and other national publications.
 His published collections of satire include 2007-Eleven: And Other American Comedies, co-written with Hart Seely.

 Teaching

-Cammuso teaches at Syracuse University's College of Visual and Performing Arts, and often appears at schools and libraries to engage students about the process of writing and illustrating comics and the importance of creativity.
+Cammuso has taught at Syracuse University's College of Visual and Performing Arts.